-The Control Center Continuity Working Group is continuing to develop mitigation strategies for this scenario, which may include leveraging mutual assistance networks, identifying retired or relocated qualified control center personnel, or pursuing on-the-job training for new control center personnel.
-Additional mitigation strategies will be included as an addendum to this document in future versions.
+The Control Center Continuity Working Group is continuing to develop mitigation strategies for this scenario, which may include leveraging mutual assistance networks, identifying retired or relocated qualified control center personnel, or pursuing on the job training for new control center personnel.
+Additional mitigation strategies can be found in the "Sequestration Experiences from the Industry" and "Mutual Assistance for Control Center Operators" sections of this Resource Guide.